mmfrenkel/encrypted-file-store/README.md

 ```
 $ ~/encrypted_filestore_archive
 ```
-If you'd like to actually install the project (i.e., not just build the executable but also move it to your path) then run:
+If you are using a Linux OS and you'd like to actually install the project (i.e., not just build the executable, but also move it to your path) then run:

 ```
 $ sudo make install
 ```
 This nicely allows a user to issue `cstore` instead of `./bin/cstore` to run the program.
 Note, however, that this command assumes that `/usr/local/bin` is on your system `PATH` and that binaries can be moved to it; hence, this command is only recommended if running this program on a Linux OS.
-Additionally, the downside is that you'll need to continue using `sudo` for any Makefile command (i.e., `sudo make all`), otherwise you'll get a permissions error.
+Additionally, the downside is that you'll need to continue using `sudo` for any Makefile command (i.e., `sudo make all`), otherwise you'll likely get a permissions error.
 If you install and later decide that it isn't for you:

 ```
 $ sudo make uninstall
 ```

 #### b.
 Testing Program

-There are two sets of tests for this program: (1) unit tests and (2) a bash script that runs various iterations of possible user commands.
-While the unit tests ensure that the encryption steps are functioning properly, the bash script tests are mostly to confirm that the program can handle various scenarios of user inputs with grace and without throwing any errors.
+There are two sets of tests for this program: (1) unit tests and (2) several bash scripts that run various iterations of possible user commands.
+While the unit tests ensure that the encryption steps are functioning properly, the bash script tests are mostly to confirm that the program can handle various scenarios of user inputs with grace and without throwing any errors and serve as a demo of project functionality.

 Unit tests can be compiled into a new executable and run via the following sequence of commands: